Colin Jillings

 Colin Maurice Jillings (11 March 1931 – 23 December 2022) was a New Zealand Thoroughbred horse racing trainer from the early 1950s until his retirement in September 2005.
+He is considered as one of the greatest trainers in thoroughbred horse racing in NZ.
 He was inducted into the New Zealand Racing Hall of Fame in 2008.

 Early life and career

 Jillings was born in Auckland on 11 March 1931.
 He became an apprentice jockey at Ellerslie Racecourse at the age of 12 in 1943.
-After riding track work at Ellerslie each morning, he would catch the train to school at St Peter's College.
+After riding track work at Ellerslie each morning, he would catch the train to school at St Peter's College as one of the "Ellerslie Boys" who commuted there daily.

-He was a successful apprentice jockey before increasing weight brought a premature end to a promising career.
+He was a successful apprentice jockey.
 His biggest success as an apprentice was the 1946 Railway Stakes aboard Royal Scot, a race he would later win three times as a trainer.
+Increasing weight brought a premature end to a promising Jockey career.

 Training career

 When he retired he had amassed a total of 1327 New Zealand winners, 703 of those with long time training partner Richard Yuill.

 When asked to name the best horse he ever trained Jillings had no hesitation in labelling Stipulate, the champion stayer of his era in the early 1960s.
 The fact that he had no hesitation in labelling Stipulate speaks volumes for the regard Jillings had for the horse given that he also trained the super little horse of the early 1980's – McGinty.

 Jillings' biggest success came when he trained The Phantom Chance to win the 1993 W. S. Cox Plate.
-Although operating with a smaller team than most other trainers, Jillings managed to keep producing top horses year after year.
+Although operating with a smaller team than some other trainers, Jillings managed to keep producing top horses year after year.